 About the School

 Furman University is a small liberal arts university located in Greenville, SC.
-We have 2,700 students on campus from all over the country.
-The art department has about 45 students majoring in art history or studio art, 6 full-time faculty, and classes that range in size from 12-24 students.
-The art department offers classes in drawing, painting, photography, ceramics, graphic design, sculpture, printmaking, and art history.
-The upstate South Carolina area has a rich history that is rooted in the textile industry.
-The New York Times recently ranked Greenville #12 on their 52 Places to Go in 2017 list.
+With 2,500 on-campus students from across the nation, the university strives to support lifelong learners through inquiry, transformative experiences, and deep reflection.
+The Art Department has about 60 students majoring in art history or studio art, 7 full-time faculty, and classes that range in size from 12-24 students.
+Courses are offered in drawing, painting, photography, ceramics, graphic design, sculpture, printmaking and art history.
+The upstate South Carolina area is rapidly growing with a rich history rooted in the textile industry.
+The New York Times recently ranked Greenville #12 on their 52 Places to Go in 2017 and Condé Traveler readers named it among the top 5 small cities in 2021.
 Greenville has a vibrant and creative atmosphere, which is why so many creative industries have moved to the Greenville area.

 Applications Due November 1, 2022 / Rolling Deadline

 The Thompson Art Gallery invites established artists to submit a proposal for solo and group exhibitions during the 2023-24 academic year.
 Furman University is committed to addressing our community’s most pressing problems to create a more equitable and just society.
 The Institute for the Advancement of Community Health and the Shi Institute for Sustainable Communities, established in 2016 and 2020 respectively, represent this commitment.
 We are seeking exhibition proposals that explore themes related to public health or environmental consciousness and justice as part of Furman’s ongoing goal to bring awareness and inspire creative solutions to these pervasive social issues.